brucemoran/1359_Perry_EPIC/README.md

 ### Prerequisites

-You will need a copy of R installed, as well as required packages.
-These can be installed using:
+You will need a copy of R installed (3.5.0 working), as well as required packages.
+These can be installed using the the script specified below.
+NB that this uses BiocManager, which may not be available to older versions of R.

 ```
 Rscript scripts/prerequisites.R